trevordmiller/device-setup/README.md

 ## Principles

 - Focus on timeless skills so that my skills are relevant as long as possible.
 - Use defaults as much as possible so that my skills are portable without being tied to custom setups.
-- Encapsulate my computer configuration so that I can reproduce it on other computers.
-Strive to only add configuration where it enhances defaults.
+Strive to only add configuration that enhances defaults.
+Capture any added configuration so that it can be reproduced on other machines.
 - Keep source notes in markdown files so that the content is portable with minimal integrations.

 ## Setup